yogkr/yogkr.github.io/research.markdown

 #### Description:
 <p style="text-align:justify;">Explored the intricate interfaces of clathrate hydrate and doped iron phosphate materials in our thesis work.
 Delve into the investigation of clathrate hydrates containing neon, hydrogen, and deuterium gases, with a keen focus on sII type hydrate structures.
 Discovered how first-principles calculations were employed to compute the oxygen-evolution reaction pathway of water on a doped Fe<sub>3</sub>Co(PO<sub>4</sub>)<sub>4</sub> surface, shedding light on the impact of dopant materials and their potential energy surfaces.</p>

+### Indian Institute of Technology Jodhpur ([IITJ](https://www.ucd.ie/){:target="_blank"})
+#### Molecular simulation of energy-transfer processes at interfaces

+#### Description:
+<p style="text-align:justify;">Explored the intricate interfaces of clathrate hydrate and doped iron phosphate materials in our thesis work.
+Delve into the investigation of clathrate hydrates containing neon, hydrogen, and deuterium gases, with a keen focus on sII type hydrate structures.
+Discovered how first-principles calculations were employed to compute the oxygen-evolution reaction pathway of water on a doped Fe<sub>3</sub>Co(PO<sub>4</sub>)<sub>4</sub> surface, shedding light on the impact of dopant materials and their potential energy surfaces.</p>

 #### Selected Publications
 - Tetrazole functionalization: A new strategy toward stable ion-solvating polymer electrolytes for alkaline water electrolysis